wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. Resolve the references for `system.threading.task and system.web`
+1. Resolve the references for `DevCamp.WebApp.Mappers` and `System.Web`.

 1. Build the application and hit F5 to start debugging.
 On the home page, click on the view dashboard link.
 You should see a list of the sample incidents you generated in the database.
+This shows that the backend API is being called to retrieve the list of all Incidents from the database.

     ![image](./media/image-15.gif)